.Cold winter camp was not my favourite until I completed my current set up to keep myself warm in those nights.

 A giant campfire is always the best but other than the smoke blowing into your eyes, it’s got limitations.

-A lot of people mention diesel heater to me lately.
-It creates less condensation than propane, and if you’re building it yourself,
+A lot of people have mentioned diesel heaters to me lately.
+It creates less condensation than propane, and if you’re building it yourself, you get to customize it with multiple tubes heating different areas.
+I recently tried this already-assembled diesel heater in a snow camp to heat the rooftop tent.
+It helped me get through the freezing night.

 The entry-level would be a Buddy Heater from Mr. Heater which cost just over 100 dollars.
 I use it to warm up my legs when cooking or to warm up the tent.